 Here is a screen to show if the user selected 'manic' in the first screen.
 It displays the symptoms of mania in which the user can select up to as many as apply to them that given day.
 In this screen, I have shown how 'irritability' would look if it were selected.

 The app's coloring also changes depending on what the user selected in the first screen.
 That is why this screen's accent color is 'manic red'.

 The user is also able to optionally provide additional information to their therapist and psychiatrist in addition to their daily symptoms.

 After gathering feedback and reflecting on this approach, I feel it is too simplistic for its purpose.
 I now understand that users may find it difficult to trust that what they disclose is confidential without reassurance confirming.

 I would design an experience that would better guide them to give input that will give them the best help that they can get, coaching them on the language to use with their medical professionals to avoid unwanted hospitalization.

 4. Mood Graph

-The user is able to track their episodes by days, weeks, months, or years.
+Finally, the user is able to track their moods by days, weeks, months, or years.
 This is helpful with medication management and recognizing patterns over time.